-Retirement Income, Pension And Annuity Tax
+Retirement Income and Annuity Tax

 - All contributions your company made into your retirement plan